 There are a few types of stop orders in the foreign exchange market.
-Stop orders can be used to convert money at preset rates to minimize currency exposure.
+Stop orders can be used to convert money if the rate moves against you to minimize currency exposure.

 Using a Stop as an Entry